yeonghoey/the-plain/_posts/2016-10-02-book-review-the-design-of-everyday-things.md

 ## Mapping and Feedback

 **Mapping** relates to the layout of controls and displays.
-Consider the situation that you must do stage lighting.
-There are lots of lights and you should continuously turn some of them on and off at exact moments.
-The problem is that most traditional stage lighting controls simply place many buttons on a panel in a row.
+Consider a situation in which you are tasked with stage lighting.
+There are lots of lights and you must continually turn some of them on and off at exact moments.
+The problem is that most traditional stage lighting controls simply place many buttons in a row on a panel.
 You have to memorize which button controls which light.
-It's a challenge and error-prone.
+This poses a challenge and is error-prone.

 ![StageLighting]({{ site.url }}/assets/stage-lighting-control.jpg)

-What if the buttons were arranged in the way the lights arranged?
-Maybe the shape of controller is not flat panel.
-But you can just map the buttons and lights.
+What if the buttons were arranged in the same way the lights were arranged?
+Perhaps the shape of the controller wouldn't be a flat panel.
+But you could map the buttons accordingly with th lights.
-It's easier to learn and less error prone.
-It's better tradeoff.
+This would be easier to learn and less error-prone.
+It would be a better system.

 Let's see another example.
 I'm writing this post in **Vim** editor[^1].
 It maps `hjkl` keys to the movement of cursor.
 Each key stands for